bshoshany/thread-pool/README.md

 ### The `compile_cpp.py` script

 The Python script `compile_cpp.py`, in the `scripts` folder of [the GitHub repository](https://github.com/bshoshany/thread-pool), can be used to compile any C&plus;&plus; source file with different compilers on different platforms.
-It requires Python 3.12 or later.
+It has only been tested using Python v3.14.2, the latest version at the time of writing, and may not work with older versions.

 The script was written by the author of the library to make it easier to test the library with different combinations of compilers, standards, and platforms using the built-in Visual Studio Code tasks.
 However, note that this script is not meant to replace CMake or any full-fledged build system, it's just a convenient script for developing single-header libraries like this one or other small projects.